 2. Automate machinery to run outside of peak hours.

-Program equipment to run outside of peak hours — if possible.
+If possible, program equipment to run outside of peak hours.
 Consider what requires the most energy to run using intelligence collected from automated machine energy monitoring.
 Equipment running during peak hours contributes up to 30% of an operation’s utility bill.

 3. Schedule shutdowns and startups.

-Program machine controls to be turned off for a period of time during the weekend or off-shifts and to start back up when they are required for use.
+Program machine controls to be turned off for a while during the weekend or off-shifts and to start back up when they are required for use.
 Stagger startups so there is not a large spike in energy use.

 4. Optimize air compressor performance.